 If you are seeking noneconomic damages, you should know there are certain limitations under Oklahoma laws.
 First, there's the "statute of limitations," or the time limit in which you must bring a lawsuit.
 Oklahoma gives you two years to bring a personal injury claim.
 "Damages caps" are laws that limit the amount of award you can recover.
 In Oklahoma, the court imposes damages caps on noneconomic loss; however, it is subject to some exceptions.

 The table below covers the limitations placed on damages in Oklahoma.

 2 years for personal injury claims [Section 12-95(3)]

 - acted in reckless disregard for the rights of others;

 - acted intentionally or with malice [Section 23-61.2(C)]

 "Modified comparative negligence standard": you cannot recover any damages if you are more than 50 percent at fault [Section 23-13]

 Note: State laws are always subject to change at any time, usually through the enactment of newly passed legislation but sometimes through higher court decisions and other means.
 You may want to contact an Oklahoma personal injury attorney or conduct your own legal research to verify the state law(s) you are researching.

-The last thing you want after an accident is to be racked with out-of-pocket expenses due to someone else's fault.
+The last thing you want after an accident is to be racked with out-of-pocket expenses.
 Even if you were partially at fault, you may be entitled to several types of damages.
 Although Oklahoma imposes some limitations on economic and noneconomic recovery, you should be able to recover damages for the pain you are suffering.
-In order to receive the amount of damages you deserve, have your claim reviewed by an experienced attorney in Oklahoma at no charge.
+In order to increase the likelihood of receiving the amount of damages you deserve, it's best to consult with an experienced personal injury attorney in Oklahoma.